Docker for Data Science

 Create Your First Docker Image

 Get ready to get your hands dirty by creating a first docker image file.
 Let’s go through the below Dockerfile slowly.
 With the help of below Dockerfile you can create Pyspark cluster(Local Mode) with Notebook enabled.
+The same dockerfile works for most of the python for data science packages as well.

 The from statement is first line of dockerfile.
 This specifies the base image for your application.
 Here we are using ubuntu:16.04 as a base image.
 This image is minimal installation which means it doesn’t have all the packages that general ubuntu contains.